felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 ---

 First make sure you have a working connection between TastyCloud and HubRise.
 For more information on the connection process, see [Connect TastyCloud to HubRise](/apps/tastycloud/connect-hubrise).
-You can select the HubRise catalog to use for the mapping when establishing the connection to HubRise.

 Then follow these steps to map items between TastyCloud and HubRise: